kergoth/dotvim-old/README.rst

 TODO
 ----

+- snipmate-skeleton: rather than only going by extension, try to open a template for the extension, and fall back to filetype.
 - Determine how to make the spell checking a bit smarter.
 Specifically, I'd like to disable all checking in regular python strings, but have checking in *docstrings* and in comments.
 Alternatively, don't consider "%s" a spelling